paulossjunior/-base-infrastructure-the-band/README.md

-# The Band Infrastruture to Communication and Change Data Capture among OBDS and OBS
+# The Band Infrastructure to Communication and Change Data Capture among OBDS and OBS

 ## 🚀 Goal